Regarding the Plan

 Mormon seems to be saying the house of Israel will be restored to the land of their inheritance, when they accept Jesus Christ through the instrumentality of the Book of Mormon.
 To accept their Redeemer, they must be baptized.
 That, we know, requires The Church of Jesus Christ of Latter-day Saints.

 Here, of course, we must recognize that some absolute terms in the scriptures must be understood with caution, recognizing that they may sometimes be used as a figure of speech for emphasis.
 Eve, after all, was not technically the mother of all living (Genesis 3:20).
 She did not bear kittens.
-And we do not assume “all Judaea” went out to meet John the Baptist (Matthew 3:5) However, there does not seem to be evidence to propose significant unmentioned limitations on the intended scope of the Lord’s work to bring the Gospel message to all.
+And we do not assume “all Judaea” went out to meet John the Baptist (Matthew 3:5) However, there does not seem to be evidence to propose significant unmentioned limitations on the intended scope of the Lord’s work to bring the Gospel message to all..

 Hope

-Nephi said Isaiah’s words offered hope to his brothers and all the house of Israel (see 1 Nephi 19:21).
+Nephi said Isaiah’s words (regarding our church) offered hope to his brothers and all the house of Israel (see 1 Nephi 19:21).
 Israelites in bondage or in hell reading, “That thou mayest say to the prisoners: Go forth” (1 Nephi 21:9) could give them hope.
 But can they “go forth” without baptism?
 Is hope possible without baptism?
 Nephi didn’t think so.
 He later wrote,

 I also have charity for the Gentiles.
 But behold, for none of these can I hope except they shall be reconciled unto Christ, and enter into the narrow gate, and walk in the strait path which leads to life, and continue in the path until the end of the day of probation (2 Nephi 33:9).

-This makes most sense if viewed in light of the work of baptism for the dead.
+This makes most sense if viewed in light of baptism for the dead.
 How else could our church offer ancient Israel hope?
 There is no hope in telling wayward people, “Although you’re going to (or are in) hell, at least your children (or parts of a future corporate Israel) will be saved.”
 Hope is deeply personal.
 Notwithstanding all our Savior has done for us, without access to his atonement, we are hopeless.
 His atonement makes salvation possible.
 Zion makes it available.
 So that although there is a strong reference to Christ’s atonement in the chapters Nephi read (see 1 Nephi 21:14-16), he centered on Zion.
 Even in that reference, Christ’s church is part of the picture.

 Zion hath said: The Lord hath forsaken me, and my Lord hath forgotten me-but he will show that he hath not. . .Yea. . .
 I have graven thee upon the palms of my hands; thy walls are continually before me” (1 Nephi 21:14-16).